What’s The Best Way To Learn To Code?

 3. Content that is being updated regularly

-As a bonus, some even offer cohort-based learning but this may come at an extra cost (likely not as much as a Bootcamp though).
+As a bonus, some even offer cohort-based learning but this may come at an extra cost.
+(Although usually much cheaper than a Bootcamp).

 What is cohort-based learning?